-- Importing a CA between a non-FIPS & FIPS enabled node - Converting an encrypted private key to an RSA key - 1.
-Enter and confirm the passphrase. - 2.
+- ◆ Preparing an Internal Root CA for importing into a FIPS 140-2 enabled node - ◆ Converting an RSA key type to a PKCS#8 key type - Converting an encrypted private key to an RSA key - 4.
+Enter and confirm the passphrase. - 5.
 Click Import Root CA. The imported CA is stored in the SSL configuration database.